Roman Britain: Early contact

+Britain was regarded as a place of mystery, with some writers such as Strabo, doubting it existed.
+Herodotus had heard of Cassiterides, or “tin islands” which may have been Britain, but he did not know if they were real.

 The first direct Roman contact was when Julius Caesar undertook two expeditions in 55 and 54 BC, as part of his conquest of Gaul, believing the Britons were helping the Gallic resistance.
 The first expedition was more a reconnaissance than a full invasion and gained a foothold on the coast of Kent but was unable to advance further because of storm damage to the ships and a lack of cavalry.
 Despite the military failure, it was a political success, with the Roman Senate declaring a 20-day public holiday in Rome to honour the unprecedented achievement of obtaining hostages from Britain and defeating Belgic tribes on returning to the continent.

 The second invasion involved a substantially larger force and Caesar coerced or invited many of the native Celtic tribes to pay tribute and give hostages in return for peace.
 A friendly local king, Mandubracius, was installed, and his rival, Cassivellaunus, was brought to terms.
 Hostages were taken, but historians disagree over whether any tribute was paid after Caesar returned to Gaul.

 Caesar conquered no territory and left no troops behind, but he established clients and brought Britain into Rome's sphere of influence.
 Augustus planned invasions in 34, 27 and 25 BC, but circumstances were never favourable, and the relationship between Britain and Rome settled into one of diplomacy and trade.
 Strabo, writing late in Augustus's reign, claimed that taxes on trade brought in more annual revenue than any conquest could.
 Archaeology shows that there was an increase in imported luxury goods in southeastern Britain.
 Strabo also mentions British kings who sent embassies to Augustus, and Augustus's own Res Gestae refers to two British kings he received as refugees.
 When some of Tiberius's ships were carried to Britain in a storm during his campaigns in Germany in 16 AD, they came back with tales of monsters.

 Rome appears to have encouraged a balance of power in southern Britain, supporting two powerful kingdoms: the Catuvellauni, ruled by the descendants of Tasciovanus, and the Atrebates, ruled by the descendants of Commius.
 This policy was followed until 39 or 40 AD, when Caligula received an exiled member of the Catuvellaunian dynasty and planned an invasion of Britain that collapsed in farcical circumstances before it left Gaul.
 When Claudius successfully invaded in 43 AD, it was in aid of another fugitive British ruler, Verica of the Atrebates.